pigeonsarecheesecake/todo-react/README.md

 # todo-react
-This project's purpose is to give me a deeper understanding on react
+This project's purpose is to give me a deeper understanding on react, especially using the useState hook